 Salis

-For a more modern setting, you may want to visit Salis restaurant, located right on top of the promenade in the old Venetian harbor.
+For a more modern setting, you may visit Salis restaurant, located right on top of the promenade in the old Venetian harbor.

 Unlike other establishments in the old Venetian Harbour, this place isn’t just another tourist trap.
 It is the epitome of a luxurious restaurant.